Meal timetable for Nigerian families

 According to the World Cancer Research Fund International, these unhealthy eating habits have led to a rise in chronic illness and even deaths caused by diabetes, high blood pressure and other diseases.

-Nigerian food time table for a week
+See this sample Nigerian food time table

 Nigeria is very rich in agriculture.
 The lands are fertile, and not prone to natural disasters.
 There are many rich foods in Nigeria, especially in the north.
 By trying out the cultural foods of other tribes too, we are enriching our diets in many ways.